kycheng1220/technet_demo/README.md

 6. Run `terraform apply`

+7. After successful deployment, run `terraform show` to get the public IP address or URL.

-7. After successful deployment, the demo will output URLs or IPs you can try in any browser or using `curl`
+8. Use the obtained URL or IP address to access the "Hello Technet" webpage in any browser or using `curl`

-8. After testing, run `terraform destroy` to delete all resources.
+9. After testing, run `terraform destroy` to delete all resources.
 This may takes 2-3 minutes.

 9. Notify the candidate so he can clean up the AWS account